perkycrow/perky/doc/Readme.md

 ### [guides/](guides/)

-Tutorial-style documentation.
-Contains the prologue (`foreword`, `philosophy`), coding conventions, and the PerkyModule walkthrough.
+Contains the prologue (`foreword`), coding conventions, and the PerkyModule walkthrough.
 Guides use the same DSL as docs.

 ### [renderers/](renderers/)